-You’ll find Hecla Island 90 minutes north of Winnipeg on Lake Winnipeg.
-For a small island it’s got a lot of hiking options; hopefully this summer is better than last when many of the trails were underwater.
+You’ll find Hecla Island90 minutes north of Winnipeg on Lake Winnipeg.
+For a small island it’s got a lot of hiking options.
+Hopefully when you visit, you have better luck then I did as many of the trails were underwater.

-You’ll find the Grassy Narrows Marsh Trails, shortly after arriving on the island.
+You’ll find the Grassy Narrows Marsh Trails, shortly after arriving on Hecla Island.
 Here you have a choice of five trails totaling 25 km along with first rate bird-watching.